cloudflare/cloudflare-docs/products/firewall/src/content/recipes/update-rules-customers-partners.md

 pcx-content-type: configuration
 ---

-# Update firewall rules for customers or partners
+# Update Firewall Rules for customers or partners

-You may want to adjust your firewall rules to increase access by customers or partners.
+You may want to adjust your Firewall Rules to increase access by customers or partners.

 Potential examples include: